 Where was he, between the death of Amelia in 1845 and his death 1869?

 After many years of searching the records, and with several leads regarding his life, we eventually found him in the 1851 and 1861 censuses.
-At Stephen Hill, Upper Hallam, he was living as a lodger with Mary Pawson a widow, and her son Thomas.
+At Stephen Hill, Upper Hallam, he was living as a lodger with widow, Mary Pawson and her son Thomas.
 In 1851, lodger, William Fletcher also lived with them, and in 1861 lodger, John Leitch.
-For some reason the 1851 census stated that George, was born in Lancashire, but this is probably an enumerator error, which had prevented the entry showing in search engines.
+For some reason the 1851 census stated that George, was born in Lancashire, but this is probably an enumerator error and this had prevented the entry showing in search engines.
 In 1861, place of birth given as Upper Hallam.

 According to the 1831census of Nether Hallam, which still survives, Thomas Pawson (husband of Mary), lived close to John Dyson (George’s father), but had died by 1851, so perhaps, George and Thomas had been friends.

 In relation to his daughter, he was not living so far away.
 I would like to think, that he was involved in her life, seeing her from time to time and perhaps while she was a child, providing for her care financially, although unable to care for her physically.
 Elizabeth named her second son George, born in 1870.
 As her father died in 1869, perhaps after him.